-Recommendations for Monitoring Distribution, Abundance, and Trends of North American Sea Ducks
+Recommendations for Monitoring North American Sea Ducks

 Information that improves our ability to manage and conserve sea duck populations includes population size, how that size is changing over time, and whether populations are made up of independent sub-units.
 This information, typically gathered through monitoring projects and surveys conducted over several years, affects harvest management and conservation planning decisions at regional, national, or continental scales.

 While North American waterfowl are generally well-monitored, sea ducks as a group are not.
 Many sea duck species breed in remote northern areas or winter in marine environments that are both difficult and costly to access and monitor.
 For instance, the Waterfowl Breeding Population and Habitat Survey (WBPHS), flown each spring and used as a basis for setting population goals for many North American waterfowl, does not cover core breeding ranges of about half of the sea duck species and is not optimally timed to capture peak counts of breeding sea ducks because many nest later than dabbling ducks.
 Additionally, some groups of sea ducks (e.g., scoters, goldeneyes, and mergansers) are not differentiated to species during the WBPHS and other surveys.
 Consequently, for most species of sea ducks, we cannot accurately estimate abundance, relative densities, or population trends, nor determine abundance objectives.